-In the following example, as time progresses, memory usage increases and decreases, the maximum value is updated more times than specified, and increases by more than 10% from its initial value.
+◆ In the following example, as time progresses, memory usage increases and decreases, the maximum value is updated more times than specified, and increases by more than 10% from its initial value.

-24hours (by default), and it increased more than 10% from its initial value.

-In the following example, memory usage increases and decreases, but remains within a set range.
+- → Memory leak will be detected as memory usage continuously increased over 24hours (by default), and it increased more than 10% from its initial value. - ♦ In the following example, memory usage increases and decreases, but remains within a set range.

-$\rightarrow$ Memory leak will not be detected as memory usage repeat increasing and decreasing within certain range (below specific value).
+→ Memory leak will not be detected as memory usage repeat increasing and decreasing within certain range (below specific value).